Thumbnail Design Side Hustle

 Why thumbnails matter more than most creators realise

 A YouTube video’s two variables that creators control after upload are the title and the thumbnail.
 Of those, the thumbnail drives the first decision a viewer makes: whether to click at all.
 A video with strong content and a weak thumbnail consistently underperforms the same content with a strong thumbnail.
-Creators who have experienced this firsthand will pay to fix it.
+Creators who’ve experienced this firsthand will pay to fix it.

 The pitch that works

-Generic outreach — “I design thumbnails, here are my rates” — produces nothing.
+Generic outreach, “I design thumbnails, here are my rates”, produces nothing.
 The pitch that works is a specific redesign.

 One good unsolicited redesign sent to the right creator will outperform a hundred cold pitch emails with no sample attached.